-AMZ's shareholders appoint the Board of Directors.
+Gerald Kalyondo IT Manager AMZ's shareholders appoint the Board of Directors.
 The Board of Directors governs the operations of AMZ, ensuring adherence to the mission and objectives by guiding AMZ's strategic direction.
-The Board members meet at least once per guarter and combine expertise in microfinance, banking, legal and development fields.
+The Board members meet at least once per quarter and combine expertise in microfinance, banking, legal and development fields.

-The Board is supported by the Audit and Finance Committee and the Remuneration and Nomination Committee.
-The Board of Directors appoints the Chief Executive Officer (CEO), who heads the management team, which includes five departments (Operations, Finance, Human Resources, and Information Technology).
-AMZ's organisation structure consists of senior management and backoffice support functions at the head office, and front-office sales and support staff in its 24 branch locations.
+The Board is supported by the Audit and Finance Committee, the Assets and Liabilities Committee, the Remuneration and Nomination Committee and the Research and Social Performance Committee.
+The Board of Directors appoints the Chief Executive Officer (CEO), who heads the management team, which includes five departments (Operations, Finance, Human Resources, Information Technology and Internal Audit).
+AMZ's organisation structure consists of senior management and back-office support functions at the head office, and front-office sales and support staff in its 30 branch locations.